The Feeding of the Five Thousand

 A problem handed back to the disciples

-The scene begins with a reasonable, practical concern.
-As evening approaches and the crowd shows no sign of dispersing, the disciples bring Jesus a sensible plan: "This is a remote place, and it's already getting late... send the crowds away, so they can go to the villages and buy themselves some food" (Matthew 14:15, NIV).
-Jesus's answer isn't a rejection of the concern — it's a redirection of the responsibility: "They do not need to go away.
-You give them something to eat" (Matthew 14:16, NIV).
-The disciples' own resources, when they check, are almost laughably small: "We have here only five loaves of bread and two fish" (Matthew 14:17, NIV).
+The scene continues with a reasonable, practical concern.
+As evening approaches and the crowd shows no sign of dispersing, the disciples bring Jesus a sensible plan: "This is a lonely place, and the day is now over; send the crowds away to go into the villages and buy food for themselves" (Matthew 14:15, RSV-CE).
+Jesus's answer isn't a rejection of the concern — it's a redirection of the responsibility: "They need not go away; you give them something to eat" (Matthew 14:16, RSV-CE).
+The disciples' own resources, when they check, are almost laughably small: "We have only five loaves here and two fish" (Matthew 14:17, RSV-CE).

 An unremarkable action, repeated at scale

-What Jesus does next is described without any special effects at all: "Taking the five loaves and the two fish and looking up to heaven, he gave thanks and broke the loaves" (Matthew 14:19, NIV) — the same basic gesture any host would make at any ordinary meal, giving thanks and breaking bread.
+What Jesus does next is described without any special effects at all: "Taking the five loaves and the two fish he looked up to heaven, and blessed, and broke the loaves" (Matthew 14:19, RSV-CE) — the same basic gesture any host would make at any ordinary meal, giving thanks and breaking bread.
 The text doesn't linger on the mechanics of the multiplication itself; it simply reports the outcome plainly, as though the miracle lay less in a visible act of transformation than in the fact that the food, once distributed, simply kept being enough.

 More left over than they started with

-The scale of the result is stated with matter-of-fact precision: "They all ate and were satisfied, and the disciples picked up twelve basketfuls of broken pieces left over.
-The number of those who ate was about five thousand men, besides women and children" (Matthew 14:20-21, NIV).
+The scale of the result is stated with matter-of-fact precision: "They all ate and were satisfied.
+And they took up twelve baskets full of the broken pieces left over.
+And those who ate were about five thousand men, besides women and children" (Matthew 14:20-21, RSV-CE).
 Twelve baskets of leftovers — one, tradition often notes, for each disciple to carry — remained after a crowd that likely numbered well beyond five thousand had already eaten its fill from five loaves and two fish.
 The detail of the leftovers matters as much as the feeding itself: this was not a miracle calibrated to just barely cover the need.

 Why this miracle became a defining image

 Of all Jesus's miracles, the feeding of the crowd is recorded in some form in all four Gospels — a rare point of agreement that underscores how central it was to how the earliest Christian communities remembered him.
-It has long been read as a preview of the Eucharist, where bread is again taken, blessed, broken, and given in abundance.
+It has long been read as a preview of the Eucharist, where bread is again taken, blessed, broken, and given in abundance — a connection made even more explicit in John's Gospel, where this same episode leads directly into Jesus's teaching about himself as the bread of life.
+Along with the Wedding at Cana, it stands among the Gospel meals most closely tied to later Eucharistic imagery.
 But even read simply as a story on its own terms, its emotional center isn't the crowd or the miracle mechanics — it's the disciples being told that an impossible problem was, in fact, theirs to solve, with far less than they thought they needed.